stefanDeveloper/heiDGAF/docs/pipeline.rst

 Usage and configuration
 -----------------------

-Currently, the :class:`LogServer` reads from both an input file and a Kafka topic, simultaneously.
-The configuration allows changing the file name to read from.
+The :class:`LogServer` simultaneously listens on a Kafka topic and reads from an input file.
+The configuration allows changing the Kafka topic to listen on, as well as the file name to read from.

+The Kafka topic to listen on can be changed through setting the ``environment.kafka_topics.pipeline.logserver_in`` field in `config.yaml`.
+Changing the file name to read from differs depending on your environment:

 - **Without Docker**: